adamsalter/sitemap_generator/README.md

 * `namer` - A `SitemapGenerator::SimpleNamer` instance **for generating sitemap names**.
 You can read about Sitemap Namers by reading the API docs.
 Allows you to set the name, extension and number sequence for sitemap files, as well as modify the name of the first file in the sequence, which is typically the index file.

 * `sitemaps_path` - String.
 A **relative path** giving a directory under your `public_path` at which to write sitemaps.
 The difference between the two options is that the `sitemaps_path` is used when generating a link to a sitemap file.
 For example, if we set `SitemapGenerator::Sitemap.sitemaps_path = 'en/'` and use the default `public_path` sitemaps will be written to `public/en/`.
-And when the sitemap index is added to our sitemap it would have a URL like `http://example.com/en/sitemap_index.xml.gz`.
+The URL to the sitemap index would then be `http://example.com/en/sitemap.xml.gz`.

 * `verbose` - Boolean.
 Whether to **output a sitemap summary** describing the sitemap files and giving statistics about your sitemap.
 Default is `false`.
 When using the Rake tasks `verbose` will be `true` unless you pass the `-s` option.